Mac Contractors Got Left Behind. Here Is What Actually Works in 2026.

 Two factors trip up Mac contractors more than features do.
 The first is how much each tool actually costs once you account for sticker price plus the Parallels and Windows tax for Windows-only options.
 The second is how long it takes before you pull your first useful measurement.
 Both vary widely across the category.

-Mac Takeoff Software Pricing (Annual, Per User)
+Mac Takeoff Software Pricing (Per User; VM Setup Noted)

 $169/mo on annual billing, includes estimating